Stephen Hawking: Marriages

 By the 1980s, Hawking's marriage had been strained for many years.
 Jane felt overwhelmed by the intrusion into their family life of the required nurses and assistants.
 The impact of his celebrity status was challenging for colleagues and family members, while the prospect of living up to a worldwide fairytale image was daunting for the couple.
 Hawking's views of religion also contrasted with her strong Christian faith and resulted in tension.
 After a tracheotomy in 1985, Hawking required a full-time nurse and nursing care was split across three shifts daily.
 In the late 1980s, Hawking grew close to one of his nurses, Elaine Mason, to the dismay of some colleagues, caregivers, and family members, who were disturbed by her strength of personality and protectiveness.
 In February 1990, Hawking told Jane that he was leaving her for Mason and departed the family home.
-After his divorce from Jane in 1995, Hawking married Mason in September, declaring, "It's wonderful – I have married the woman I love."
+After his divorce from Jane in 1995, Hawking married Mason in September.

-In 1999, Jane Hawking published a memoir, Music to Move the Stars, describing her marriage to Hawking and its breakdown.
+In 1999, Jane published a memoir, Music to Move the Stars, about her marriage and its breakdown.
 Its revelations caused a sensation in the media but, as was his usual practice regarding his personal life, Hawking made no public comment except to say that he did not read biographies about himself.
 After his second marriage, Hawking's family felt excluded and marginalised from his life.
 For a period of about five years in the early 2000s, his family and staff became increasingly worried that he was being physically abused.
 Police investigations took place, but were closed as Hawking refused to make a complaint.

 In 2006, Hawking and Mason quietly divorced, and Hawking resumed closer relationships with Jane, his children, and his grandchildren.
-Reflecting on this happier period, a revised version of Jane's book, re-titled Travelling to Infinity: My Life with Stephen, appeared in 2007, and was made into a film, The Theory of Everything, in 2014.
+Reflecting on this happier period, a revised version of Jane's book, re-titled Travelling to Infinity: My Life with Stephen, was published in 2007, and was made into a film, The Theory of Everything, in 2014.